TN Visas for NAFTA Professionals

 Requirements for Canadian Citizens Who Need TN-1 Visas

-TN Visa AttorneysIf you’re a Canadian citizen, you don’t have to apply for a TN-1 visa at a U.S. consulate.
-You can establish your eligibility at the time you seek admission to the U.S. by providing the U.S. Customs and Border Protection officer at specific ports of entry or at a designated pre-clearance/pre-flight inspection station.
-You must provide the CBP officer with:
+If you’re a Canadian citizen, you don’t need a TN-1 visa in order to come to the U.S. to work as a NAFTA professional.
+You may apply for TN nonimmigrant status at the time you seek admission to the U.S. by providing the U.S. Customs and Border Protection officer at specific ports of entry, or at a designated pre-clearance/pre-flight inspection station, with the following:

 • Proof of your Canadian citizenship

-• A letter from your prospective employer detailing important information, such as what professional capacity you will be working in, the purpose of your employment, how long you intend to stay and your educational qualifications
+• A letter from your prospective employer detailing important information, such as what professional capacity you will be working in, the purpose of your employment, how long you intend to stay, and your educational qualifications

 • A credentials evaluation, if applicable